 Data sources describing these travel patterns are rare, however [31,32], so gravity (parameterized) and radiation (parameter-free) models offer intuitive and tractable analytical frameworks for describing human mobility patterns (Figure 1B, C).
 In their simplest forms both models rely on spatial population data as a proxy for the economic attractiveness of a place and assume a decay in the amount of travel with distance [23,26,33].
 In the standard gravity model, Euclidean distance is often used to inform this decay rate, whereas in the radiation model, an individual is likely to travel to the nearest location that offers an improvement in current working conditions (measured via population size), with decay described as a function of the populations and distance between locations.
 Extensions have been proposed to improve the standard gravity model to include more relevant driving factors of travel such as the percentage of the population that is male, economic activity measures, and land cover [33].
 Other formulations of the gravity model constrain the origin and destination travel and has been shown to outperform the standard gravity model [25].
-By definition, neither encompasses different types of journey or different trip durations, which are often important aspects of travel for the spread of infectious disease.
+By definition, neither encompasses different types of journeys or different trip durations, which are often important aspects of travel for the spread of infectious disease.

 Validating these frameworks, in low and middle-income settings in particular, remains challenging.
 Mobile phone data sets that are routinely collected by mobile operators provide an important new source of information about the dynamics of populations on an unprecedented scale, and provide an opportunity to measure human mobility directly for entire populations [23,25,34-38].
-The adoption of mobile phone technologies in Africa in particular has been rapid, providing the opportunity to study for the first time [31,35].
-Given the difficulties of obtaining and sharing CDRs, however, it will be important to assess whether measured travel patterns in different regions support the use of gravity and radiation models in places without mobility data.
+The adoption of mobile phone technologies in Africa in particular has been rapid, providing the opportunity to study population dynamics of countries for the first time [31,35].
+Given the difficulties of obtaining and sharing mobile call data records (CDRs), however, it will be important to assess whether measured travel patterns in different regions support the use of gravity and radiation models in places without mobility data.

-Here, first review previous infectious disease models that have explicitly included a model of human mobility, and highlight the disparity between models and types of mobility quantified that are used for simulation versus those including epidemiological data.
+Here, we first review previous infectious disease models that have explicitly included a model of human mobility, and highlight the disparity between models and types of mobility quantified that are used for simulation versus those including epidemiological data.
 Next, we analyze CDRs from nearly 15 million subscribers in Kenya over the course of a year to test gravity and radiation models in this East African context.
-We test both gravity and radiation models in the context of Kenya, and show that both models fail to capture important aspects of mobility, but in different ways.
+We test both gravity and radiation models in the context of Kenya, and show that both models fail to capture important aspects of mobility measured using CDRs, but in different ways.
 We then test their utility to describe travel over various trip durations and show differences in travel patterns between shorter and longer journeys.
 Finally, we highlight situations when each model outperforms the other and discuss a method to choose between models using the amount of travel.

 Results